rjsamson/stockfighter/README.md

 api = Stockfighter::Api.new(gm.config)

-# Use the GM to register message callbacks for messages received from the GM.
-The GM needs to be initialized with polling: true to set up polling of the GM and enable callbacks.
+# Use the GM to register message callbacks for messages received & trading day notification from the GM.
+# The GM needs to be initialized with polling: true to set up polling of the GM and enable callbacks.

 gm = Stockfighter::GM.new(key: "supersecretapikey1234567", level: "first_steps", polling: true)